Thanks for stopping by. You are currently logged in as a Guest

-In other articles we have talked about breaking some of the rules set forth in Harvey Lapp's Ten Commandments of Euchre.
-Well here we go again; it's time to discuss commandment number three: 'Thou shalt not trumpeth thy partners Ace'.
-There are two conditions when trumping an ace is considered standard play.
-If you are trump tight, of course you will have to trump.
-Also, when defending against a lone call, trumping an ace that is led by your partner may stop the call.
+In other articles, we have talked about breaking some of the rules set Fourth in Harvey Lapp's Ten Commandments of Euchre.
+Well here we go again; it's time to discuss commandment number three: 'Thou shall not trumpeth thy partners Ace'.
+There are times when trumping an ace is considered the correct play.
+Of course, is one when you are trump tight.
+In addition, and perhaps more important is when defending against a lone call.
+Here trumping your partner's ace may stop the call.
 However, never trump with a nine as it will always be a complete waste of trump.
 Beyond that, there will be times when thinking outside the box is required.
 These times tend to fall under one of two conditions.
-If you think your left hand opponent will trump the trick and when you want to change the lead.
-In a case where there is an assumption that the trick will be trumped, then one should use the highest trump possible.
+One is where you want to change the lead.
+The other is where there is an assumption that the trick may be trumped.
+In this case, you should use the highest trump possible.
 If nothing else you may be able to force your opponents to use a higher trump.
-Trumping with a nine would be a waste, because if in fact they are void in that suit, then any trump they hold would overtake the nine.
+Trumping with a nine would be a waste, because if they are void in that suit, then any trump they hold would overtake the 9.

-In this hand, the dealer is in the West position and just turned-up the ten of hearts.
-Bidding gets passed around and back to the dealer.
-As the dealer already held two hearts, he picked-up the ten and discarded the queen of diamonds.
+In this hand, the dealer is in the West position and just turned up the ten of hearts.
+Bidding is passed around and back to the dealer.
+As the dealer already held two hearts, he picked up the 10 and discarded the queen of diamonds.

-The hand gets underway with North leading the ace of clubs.
+The hand gets underway with the north seat leading the ace of clubs.
 Everyone follows suit and the ace is good.
 The N/S opponents have the first trick.

-Leading a suit the second time back through the maker is perhaps one of the most powerful plays in euchre.
-South knows this and leads the jack of clubs back.
-This allows their in partner(N) to make use of the left.
-The maker's team was euchre before they ever got to take a trick.
+South knows that leading a suit the second time back through the maker is perhaps one of the most powerful plays in euchre.
+So they lead back the jack of clubs.
+This lead allows their in partner(N) to overtrump, making good use of the left.
+The maker's team was euchred before they ever took a trick.

-Now let's see what happens if South didn't use their trump.
-After all, No one wants to trump your partner's ace.
-The maker(W) would have trumped in with the queen, No matter how it would be played after that their team would still make a point
+Now let's see what happens if the south seat didn't use their trump.
+After all, No one wants to trump their partner's ace.
+The maker(W) would have trumped in with the queen, They then lead the right, now no matter how it was played, their team would make their point.